-This course will also provide students with the knowledge and skills necessary for television, video.
-You will learn about writing scripts, camera operation, lighting, audio techniques, editing and production principles in this course.
-During this course you will produce your own videos and create scripts.
+Video & Audio Production will provide students with the knowledge and skills necessary for television, video, web streaming, and podcasting production.
+You will learn about writing scripts, camera operation, use of graphics and other visuals, lighting, audio techniques, editing and production principles in this course.
+During this course you will create graphics and videos used for the video board, produce your own videos using adobe premiere pro, help with the school's web streaming and social media creation, create scripts for announcers, learn about on-screen graphics & produce a podcast.